JonasMendez/PolypodiumVulgareRepo/README.md

-# Supplementary Data for the Publication:
-## What is Polypodium vulgare?
+# Supplementary Data for: What is Polypodium vulgare?
 Discerning Disparate Origins of an Iconic Fern in Europe and Asia

 The data provided here are supplements for the publication: *What is Polypodium vulgare?
 Discerning disparate origins of an iconic fern in Europe and Asia*.